-* NOTE - to earn guaranteed admission to the MEd Science Education program, students must earn their undergraduate degree from UIC in one of the following majors: Physics, Chemistry, Earth and Environmental Sciences, Biological Sciences, or Engineering Physics.
+* NOTE: With the exception of the MEd Science Education program, GPPA is available to UIC students of all undergraduate majors.
+For GPPA in Science Education, students must earn their undergraduate degree from UIC in one of the following majors: Physics, Chemistry, Earth and Environmental Sciences, Biological Sciences, or Engineering Physics.

 - Membership in the UIC Honors College is strongly recommended, but not required.
 The Honors College Program offers GPPA students intellectual challenges that will help, them prepare for the rigors of graduate studies through focused individualized work on independent projects.